ncss-tech/soilReports/inst/reports/region2/shiny-pedon-summary/README.md

 ##  TODOS
  - horizon tab : currently rownames (GENHZs) don't show up correctly in Shiny output due to issues with `kable`.
  - modal pedon : include modal pedon value alongside median where appropriate for texture, color, morphology, surface frags, diagnostics
- - "order level" or region-tailored general horizon patterns - allows for exploration without concern for taxon/correlation status using generic horizon aggregation that is based on higher order taxonomy and common horizon designations in those taxa